 top of page

 This case study highlights the outcomes of a Power Platform Adoption Accelerator project delivered for a higher education provider.
-The goal was to accelerate Power Platform adoption by aligning with Microsoft’s Power Platform Adoption Framework and laying the foundation for a Centre of Excellence.
+The goal was to accelerate Power Platform adoption by aligning with Microsoft’s Power Platform Adoption Framework.
+We aimed to lay a solid foundation for a Centre of Excellence.

-Through a structured approach grounded in Power Platform adoption best practices, the client was able to reduce risk, lower costs, and improve governance, all while empowering teams to build business solutions more effectively.
+Through a structured approach grounded in best practices, the client reduced risk, lowered costs, and improved governance.
+More importantly, teams were empowered to build business solutions more effectively.

-The client had rapidly embraced Microsoft Power Platform across departments, but lacked the governance, visibility, and controls needed to manage it effectively.
-Technical debt had accumulated, licensing decisions were suboptimal, and there was limited alignment with leadership on how to scale adoption in a sustainable way.
+The client had quickly embraced Microsoft Power Platform across different departments.
+However, they lacked effective governance, visibility, and controls.
+As a result, technical debt began to accumulate, leading to suboptimal licensing decisions.
+Additionally, there was limited alignment with leadership on how to scale adoption in a sustainable manner.

-They engaged us to run the Power Platform Adoption Accelerator, a guided, step-by-step approach to assess their current state, improve platform health, and define a clear Power Platform adoption roadmap.
+To address these challenges, the client engaged us to implement the Power Platform Adoption Accelerator.
+This guided, step-by-step approach aimed to assess their current standing, improve platform health, and define a clear Power Platform adoption roadmap.

 1. Power Platform Health Assessment

-We started with a quick health check of the client’s Power Platform environment using the Power Platform admin center to assess whether the Power Platform Adoption Accelerator was a good fit.
+We initiated the project with a comprehensive health check of the client’s Power Platform environment.
+Using the Power Platform admin center, we evaluated whether the Power Platform Adoption Accelerator was a good fit for them.

 2. Discovery and Roadmap Development

-The discovery phase included strategy workshops, stakeholder interviews, and a technical audit of the platform.
-We identified opportunities to improve security, reduce costs, and simplify governance, which formed the basis of the Power Platform adoption roadmap.
+During the discovery phase, we conducted strategy workshops, stakeholder interviews, and a technical audit of the platform.
+This phase helped identify opportunities to enhance security, minimize costs, and simplify governance.
+These insights formed the foundation of the Power Platform adoption roadmap.

 3. Execution and Implementation

-We then partnered with the client to execute priority actions.
-Focusing on governance, security, licensing optimisation, and capability-building through a new Centre of Excellence.
+We collaborated closely with the client to implement priority actions.
+Our focus was on enhancing governance, boosting security, optimizing licensing, and building capacity through a newly established Centre of Excellence.

 Key Findings and Improvements